ncostilla/FDIA-time-series/README.md

 # Creating time-series of a FDIA for a power grid

-Codebase to create time-series of measurements under a FDIA for a power grid
+Codebase to create time-series measurements under a FDIA for a power grid